My presentation at the FAO Committee on World Food Security (CFS47) Side Event

 Below is an excerpt from my panel contribution:

 Bringo Fresh is a social enterprise that increases small holder farmer incomes by granting them access to an organized market .
 We started our operations in 2017.
-We are a team of 15 based in Uganda working with over 40,000 farmers.
+We are based in Uganda working with over 40,000 farmers.

 How is Bringo Fresh driving food loss and waste reduction through innovation?